Thursday, November 10, 2005

 Lake Titicaca

-Lake Titicaca was another incredible experience.
-We spent three days visiting all of its iconic sights.
-This included time with the famous Uros people on their floating reed islands and an overnight stop on the tranquil island of Taquile.
+Lake Titicaca was another memorable once in a lifetime experience.
+We spent three days visiting its iconic sights.
+This included time with the Uros people on their famous floating reed islands and an overnight stop on the tranquil island of Taquile.

 The reed islands were extraordinary.
 More than a thousand people still live on an archipelago of 60 artificial islands floating in the reed marshes near Puno.
-Our tour stopped at one of these remarkable structures while on our way to Taquile.
-I was surprised at how close they are to Puno.
-It's incredible to think that the Uros have maintained their lifestyle for hundreds of years less than 5km from a major urban centre.
-You see the layout of these reed islands in the aerial image I’ve pulled from the web below.
+Our tour visited one of these remarkable structures while on our way to Taquile.
+The image below (that I’ve pulled from the web) gives you a good feel for this remarkable archipelago.

 Garry also bought a couple of cushion covers from the locals.
 You can see him scrutinising a final selection in the image above.
 We eventually bought two of the grey designs you can see.
 These now take pride of place, along with cushion covers from South Africa, on our leather sofas at home.

-However, while the Uros island visit was fascinating, it did feel a little engineered.
-This made Taquile, our next port of call on Lake Titicaca, all the more special.
+However, while the Uros island visit was fascinating, it did feel a little engineered at times.
+This made the island of Taquile, our next port of call, all the more special.
 The people of Taquile are reserved and friendly folk.
 They've preserved many of their traditional culture and customs despite the daily visits of up to 800 tourists, and have done so without morphing into some formulaic tourist version of reality.

 The women wear large flowing skirts and brightly coloured shawls, while the men wear white shirts and black trousers with large, home-weaved cummerbunds.
 The men’s costume is topped off with a large, floppy ‘Santa’ hat.
 Different colours denote single and married men.
 At times you feel as if the entire island is preparing for an endless black-tie event.
 Dress smartly folks, we're at 4000 metres.